sal55/langs/Compilertest3.md

 (bb) means it was compiled with BB; so not quite as fast, but a smaller executable.

-I don't know why some of these are so slow.
+I don't know why some of the compilers in the list are so slow.
 But my 'bcc' C compiler is slowed down by having to generate a 50MB ASM intermediate file, which then has to be assembled.
 It would otherwise be faster than BB/MM where that step has been eliminated.
-(Actually, in order to give better results for comparisons like this, as for most real apps, compilation was not an issue.)
+(Actually, that was done in order to give better results for comparisons like this, as for most real apps, compilation was not an issue.
+It just felt the proper approach.)